 This was not the only rural aspect of the streets of early Chicago.
 Well into the 19th century, notes historian Perry Duis, the working class Northwest Side had dirt streets, vegetables patches, and chicken coops.
 (Echoes of that now mostly vanished Chicago survive in the local argot; a weed-filled empty lot is known as a prairie.)
 Most of the city’s immigrants, whether from Calabria or Mount Carroll, were farmers and shepherds.
 Sociologist Daniel Elazar noted how in the 1970s, the migration of Southerners, black and white, into the city meant that a majority of Chicago’s population was no more than a generation removed from the farm, if that.
 The backgrounds of the city’s many displaced rural types—not excluding Mexicans and other Hispanics—show in their taste in music; Chicago has long been one of the biggest markets for country music radio in all its varieties.

 Much of Chicago business also was oriented toward the sticks.
 Montgomery Ward’s and Sears, Roebuck for decades aimed their massive mail order operations almost solely at rural customers.
-Sears in particular may have been located in the city but only because it was there that the firm could easily reach the small towns where its customers lived.
+Sears in particular may have been located in the city but only because it was there that the firm could easily reach by rail the small towns where its customers lived.
 Sears people were plainly uncomfortable in the city; when the firm built its new headquarters in 1906, it chose a site not in the Loop but at Homan Avenue and Arthington Street in the suburbanizing west side, an area of tree-lined streets and be-lawned houses of the sort found in the nicer parts of every Downstate city, in a building that looked more like a high school (albeit a very large one) than a factory.
 The small-town roots of Sears explains why so many people were surprised in 1974 when the firm relocated from the West Side to a skyscraper downtown—and why they were not surprised at all when it left again for Hoffman Estates, 18 years later.

 Chicago’s intelligentsia in its Golden Age also tended to be provincials.
 Ring Lardner, Jr. was reared in Niles, Michigan.
 Indiana, that Valhalla of rubeness, played a surprising part in the city literary past thanks to such exiles as George Ade, Theodore Dreiser, and Harriett Anderson.
 Top critics like George Cram Cook at the Chicago Evening Post and Harry Hansen of the Daily News were small-town Iowans.
 Journalist Lloyd Lewis—himself a native Indianan—summed up in 1929.